 | Robots out of security control, a compromised supply chain

 As first written at Robotics and its compromised new supply chain, we reckon that companies like Universal Robots (UR) or Mobile Industrial Robots (MiR), when analyzed from a cybersecurity angle present a troubling scenario: they ship robots which they do not control.
-In other words, and maintenance.
+In other words, there are thousands of these robots out of security control and maintenance.
 It’s up to the distributors and integrators to maintain them secure and they’re bound to respond for any liabilities.

 For more on the current supply chain of collaborative robots, refer to Vulnerability coordination and disclosure in robotics.